ManianVSS/DeclarativeLangPOC/README.md

 Declarative Language POC for general automation
 To run from IDE </br>
-If you get javax module error for XML, add module option -add-modules java.xml.bind
+If you get javax module error for XML, add module option -add-modules java.xml.bind run org.mvss.xlang.runtime.Main from /home/manian/Checkouts/DeclarativeLangPOC/target/test-classes with a JDK 11 (with )

 To Build </br>
 mvn clean install -DskipTests -T 8